erizov/Professor/semester_2/lecture_11_repository_patterns/data_mapper/README.md

 ### Application

-5. Can you implement Data Mapper from memory without looking at the code?
+5. CaDatasetu implement Data Mapper from memory without looking at the code?
-6. What real-world problem could you solve using Data Mapper?
+6. What real-world issue could youaddresse using Data Mapper?

 ### Debugging

-7. What are the most common mistakes when implementing Data Mapper?
+7. What are the most common mistakesInformationn implementing Data Mapper?
-8. How would you test your Data Mapper implementation?
+8. How would you test your Data Mapper deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

-## Algorithm Visualization
+## Algorithm VisualizaContent

 *Visual diagram for Data Mapper would be added here* *Consider using online visualization tools or drawing step-by-step execution*